This article may contain affiliate links. Please see our Disclosure.

 Ha!
 Just kidding.
 As if.
 One of the things we absolutely abhor is going to the grocery store.
 It is just another task that gets in the way of the other million tasks that need to be done on a routine basis.

 And so the story begins…one wonderful summer morning as I was driving my sluggish butt to work, I noticed I was traveling behind a Peapod delivery truck.
 I hadn’t even heard of them before, but the idea of groceries being delivered to my front door definitely piqued my interest.
-Also, just in case you’re wondering, I’m not getting any money for promoting them.
-It’s the only service, to my knowledge, in my area.
-And I’ve been really impressed so far.
-When I arrived at my totally awesome cubicle, I hurriedly did an Internet search and found the website lickity split!
-Signed up and BOOM, the rest is history.
+When I arrived at my totally awesome W2 cubicle, I hurriedly did an Internet search and found the website lickity split!
+Signed up and BOOM, the rest is money-saving history.

 Just The Facts, Ma’am.
 Just The Facts